c3lang/c3docs-old/docs/buildcommands.md

 # Build Commands

-When starting out, with C3 it's natural to use `compile` and `compile-run` to try things out.
+When starting out, with C3 it's natural to use `run` to try things out.
 For larger projects, the built-in build system is instead recommended.

-## compile
+By default the compiler is compiling stand-alone files to output an executable binary.

-The default for c3c is compiling stand-alone files to output a binary.
+`c3c <file1> <file2> <file3>`

-`c3c compile <file1> <file2> <file3>`
+## run

-## compile-run
+The run command works same as compilation, but also immediately runs the resulting executable.

-The same as `compile` but then also runs the executable.
+`c3c run <file1> <file2> <file3>`

 ## Common additional parameters